zhongyin/zhongyin.github.io/README.md

 ## Rust

+- [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) - ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [cloudwego/volo](https://github.com/cloudwego/volo) - Rust RPC framework with high-performance and strong-extensibility for building micro-services.
 - [avhz/RustQuant](https://github.com/avhz/RustQuant) - Rust library for quantitative finance.
 - [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.
 - [MystenLabs/sui](https://github.com/MystenLabs/sui) - Sui, a next-generation smart contract platform with high throughput, low latency, and an asset-oriented programming model powered by the Move programming language
 - [Igosuki/binance-rs-async](https://github.com/Igosuki/binance-rs-async) - Async client for the Binance APIs
 - [stellar/soroban-example-dapp](https://github.com/stellar/soroban-example-dapp) - End-to-End Example Soroban Dapp
-- [Tracel-AI/burn](https://github.com/Tracel-AI/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
+- [tracel-ai/burn](https://github.com/tracel-ai/burn) - Burn is a new comprehensive dynamic Deep Learning Framework built using Rust with extreme flexibility, compute efficiency and portability as its primary goals.
 - [graphprotocol/graph-node](https://github.com/graphprotocol/graph-node) - Graph Node indexes data from blockchains such as Ethereum and serves it over GraphQL
 - [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust.
 - [fluidex/dingir-exchange](https://github.com/fluidex/dingir-exchange) - A high performance crypto trading engine